RaimundoDiaz/google-wallet-passes/article.md

   auth() {
     const auth = new GoogleAuth({
       // Here instead of using credentials you can use `keyFile: this.keyFile`
-      // I rather use credentials to prevent uploading sensitive data as the keyFile where I will be hosting my code
+      // I prefer using credentials to prevent uploading sensitive data like the keyFile where I will be hosting my code
       credentials: this.credentials,
       scopes: ["https://www.googleapis.com/auth/wallet_object.issuer"],
     });